fcapolini/puppeteer-spa-scan/README.md

 # puppeteer-spa-scan

 Collects network requests issued by a Single Page Application in a JSON file.
+Simplistic implementation.

 Installation